 In a medium-sized bowl combine honey, olive oil, soy sauce, vinegar, garlic, ginger and Sriracha sauce.
 Whisk until smooth.

-- Cook salmon, flesh side down, for 3-4 minutes.
+Cook salmon over medium heat, flesh side down, for 3-4 minutes.
 Make sure not to overlap the fillets.
 (You may have to cook salmon in batches.)

-- Flip fillets and continue cooking for an additional 3-4 minutes, or until salmon flakes easily with a fork.
+Flip fillets and continue cooking for an additional 3-4 minutes, or until salmon flakes easily with a fork or the internal temperature reaches 145 degrees Fahrenheit.

 Serve salmon with reserved marinade, toasted sesame seeds, and cilantro.
 Enjoy!
 Get this recipe in Meal Plan #4.